olaviinha/NeuralTextToImage/README.md

 These techniques are all more or less descendants of Big Sleep (2021), the original concept of turning text into imagery by using [CLIP](https://github.com/openai/CLIP) (OpenAI) to steer [BigGAN](https://arxiv.org/abs/1809.11096) (Andrew Brock et al.), as introduced by [Ryan Murdock](https://github.com/rynmurdock) in his [original notebook](https://colab.research.google.com/drive/1NCceX2mbiKOSlAd_o7IU7nA9UskKN5WR?usp=sharing).
 The technique has since branched and evolved into what we now know as Midjourney, Dall-E, Stable Diffusion, etc.

-The point of this repository is to record the development history of image-generation AIs, and as long as they work, user-friendly and quick-to-run UIs for the different implementations.
-Some additional basic features have been added to some of the notebooks, such as saving all/selected progression images, saving progression video, batch processing, etc.

 I do not use these notebooks on a regular basis, and hence I'm mostly unaware when some library gets updated and a notebook may no longer function; Please do raise an issue should any problems occur.

 ---